trajano/trajano-swarm/README.md

 ## Common middlewares

 * `compress-all` which provides compression.
-* `https-only` which redirects to HTTPS from HTTP.
 * `security-headers` which provides additional headers to [push Trajano.net SSLLabs to A+ rating](https://www.ssllabs.com/ssltest/analyze.html?d=trajano.net)
 * `strip-prefix` which strips the prefix and does a redirect if the first segment does not end with `/` which is useful for reverse proxies that have a single DNS with top level path per application.